Botanical Name: Hatiora gaertneri

 Its stems are made up of flat, narrow segments connected by a midrib.
 You can distinguish it from other holiday cactus because its stem segments are not scalloped or toothed, and by its starburst-shaped blooms.

 The biggest difference is its bloom time.
 You can expect an abundance of flowers in spring -- typically April or May -- that last about a month.
-Varieties are available in shades of pink and red.
+Varieties are available in shades of pink, orange and red.

 Coax blooms.
 Blooming results from 8-10 weeks of shorter, cooler days.
 Check the temperature requirements below.
 Give the cactus 14-hour nights.
 Put a paper bag or box over it if you need to block out sunlight.
 Once buds set, don't move the cactus around.
 Flower buds are likely to drop off if the budding plant is suddenly exposed to temperature or light changes.